 This note has not been updated for any RMA amendments arising out of the Natural Built Environment Act and Spatial Planning Act.

 The RMAA17 introduces a new process for establishing agreements between tangata whenua (through iwi authorities) and councils.
 This is known as Mana Whakahono a Rohe – iwi participation arrangements (MWaR-IPA).
 Agreements can include ways tangata whenua may participate in RMA decision making and they can assist councils with their statutory obligations to tangata whenua under the RMA.

 If a council enters into a MWaR-IPA, any relevant processes undertaken by the council must be consistent with any obligations outlined in the arrangement.
 See Ministry Guidance on Mana Whakahono a Rohe

 Consultation requires time and commitment from all the parties involved, whether they be tangata whenua, applicants, council staff or politicians.
 Consultation is most effective when a mutually trusting relationship is developed.

-In this guidance note, the term 'tangata whenua' is used when referring to consultation with Maori groups with mana whenua over particular areas.
-Unless otherwise specified, this should be read as being inclusive of consultation with any group that represents tangata whenua interests, be they iwi, runanga, hapu, whanau, iwi authorities, or in some circumstances, taurahere.
+In this guidance note, the term 'tangata whenua' is used when referring to consultation with Māori groups with mana whenua over particular areas.
+Unless otherwise specified, this should be read as being inclusive of consultation with any group that represents tangata whenua interests, be they iwi, runanga, hapū, whanau, iwi authorities, or in some circumstances, taurahere.

-It is important when embarking on any consultation exercise, to understand the differences between different tangata whenua group.
+It is important when embarking on any consultation exercise, to understand the differences between different tangata whenua groups.
 However, through both s35A and clause 3B of the First Schedule, the RMA states that recognised iwi authorities should be the primary point of contact.